AdaCore/learn/courses/intro-to-ada/chapters/standard_library.rst

 The previous sections presented containers for elements of definite types.
-Although most examples in those sections presented :ada:`Integer` types as element type of the containers, containers can also be used with indefinite types, an example of which is a :ada:`String` type.
+Although most examples in those sections presented :ada:`Integer` types as element type of the containers, containers can also be used with indefinite types, an example of which is the :ada:`String` type.
 However, indefinite types require a different kind of containers designed specially for them.